gamevin/app/SPEC.md

 Result and history pulled from events

-8.4 Dice — Advanced Betting Controls ✅ (Mới thêm vào)
+8.4 Dice — Advanced Betting Controls

 To provide a fast betting experience similar to professional gambling dApps, the Dice Screen includes utility betting buttons.